najlae01/alx-low_level_programming/README.md

-# ALX System Engineering & DevOps - Bash
+# ALX Low-level Programming - C

 This repository contains programs written for low programming track at ALX School.
 In these projects, I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained in this repository are: